What is Cross-Sectional Study?

 - Continuing with the example, in longitudinal study a researcher wishes to look at the changes in cholesterol level in women above the age of 30 but below 40 years who have jogged regularly over the last 10 years.
 In longitudinal study setup, it would be possible to account for cholesterol levels at the start of the jogging regime, therefore longitudinal studies are more likely to suggest a cause-and-effect relationship.

-- Overall, research should drive the design, however, sometimes as the research progresses it helps determine which of the design is more appropriate.
+- Overall, research should drive the design, however, sometimes as the research design progresses it helps determine which of the design is more appropriate.
 Cross-sectional studies can be done more quickly as compared to longitudinal studies.
 That’s why a researcher may start off with cross-sectional study and if needed follow it up with longitudinal studies.

 Differences between Cross-Sectional Study and Longitudinal Study

 Cross-sectional and longitudinal study both are types of observational study, where the participants are observed in their natural environment.
 There are no alteration or changes in the environment in which the participants exist.